 This is due to a wide range of diagnostic issues.
 Here, we look at some of the factors and conditions that can lead to a misdiagnosis of ADHD.

 Doctors can misdiagnose ADHD in children due to their age.
-In fact, children who start school at a younger age more frequently receive a diagnosis of ADHD.
+In fact, children who start school at a younger age

-If a child starts school having just turned 5 years old while some of their peers are closer to 6 years old, there is an approximate 20% difference in age.
+If a child starts school having just turned 5 years old while some of their peers are closer to 6 years old, there is an approximate

 The date a child is born does not affect their chance of ADHD, as it is a neurodevelopmental condition.
 What this research does suggest, however, is that misdiagnosis can happen depending on the maturity levels of a developing child when they receive a diagnosis.